 The Natural Areas Conference (NAC) is designed for land and water management practitioners; those who conduct research or practice on-the-ground stewardship of natural areas to protect biodiversity for future generations.
 Land stewardship benefits from shared knowledge rich in diverse perspectives.
 NAC24 invites participation from all viewpoints, backgrounds, abilities, and experiences to enrich learning for all.

-In order to advance opportunities for new learning, collaboration, and information sharing, the NAC24 agenda will include optional half and full-day opportunities for both pre-conference experiences on Monday, October 7, and workshops and embedded field workshops on Wednesday, October 9 that related to the conference topics.
-A sample of some of the opportunities are listed below.
+In order to advance opportunities for new learning, collaboration, and information sharing, the NAC24 agenda will include optional half and full-day opportunities for both pre-conference experiences on Monday, October 7, and embedded field workshops on Wednesday, October 9, that relate to the conference topics.

 Transportation to and from the workshops will be provided unless otherwise noted.
-Full-day workshops will include a boxed lunch.
+Many workshops will include a boxed lunch.

 For those who prefer to "choose their own adventure," there will be additional "self-led" field trip suggestions on the conference app (coming soon!)

-Click here to learn more about the conference topics and the Call for Proposals.
+Click here to learn more about the conference topics.
 Click here to see the Overview Agenda.

 Monday, October 7, 2024